Products and reading

 🐾Positively Victoria Stilwell.
 Victoria is world-famous dog trainer and advocate for positive reinforcement dog training methods.
 Her Positively - Victoria Stilwell site has podcasts, books, blog and loads of helpful information.
 If learning more about dog behavior and training practices intrigues you, you can also check out Victoria Stilwell Academy: School For Dog Training and Behavior.

 Making sure you've socialized your pup is key to make sure you're helping equip and prepare your little one to be a confident happy dog.
 But socialization does not just mean playing with other dogs - good to know especially during our current social-distancing culture.
 It's key that your pup is exposed to new situations which can be places, surfaces, people (get ready to play dress up) and of course, other safe dogs.
-Here are a few great articles from the AKC on how to socialize your pup.
+Here are a few great articles from the AKC and DogNostics on how to socialize your pup and other tips.